Becky21/Number-in-Fibonacci/README.md

 ### Usage :

-    change value of n and simply execute the script by using the following command
+    1. Change value of n in the script
+    2. Execute the script by using the following command :

     > python3 fibo_search.py